Kyria-msf/MyCart/README.md

 }
 ```

-POST `/products` Add a new product to the repository of available products
+POST `/api/carts` Add a new cart to the repository of available carts

 Request body: {name:string, slug:string, description:string, price:decimal}
 Example response: